wethod/learning-center-staging/content/pipeline/index.md

 {{< img-center src="/uploads/2017/05/25/projects.png" >}}

+By clicking on a project you can edit its details or open its: *budget*, *planning*, *report*, *invoice plan*.

+### Invoice Plan

+Here you can set when you plan to emit invoices for the project.
+This section is basically a calendar with some additional information:

+* **Plan**: the amount you plan to invoice for a given month;
+* **Invoiced**: the amount actually invoiced for a given month.
+This is automatically updated each time you create an invoice for the project;
+* **Delta**: the difference between Plan and Invoiced for a given month.

+An invoice plan can be:

+* **Automatic**: an invoice is automatically planned for each project's duration month, the invoice amount is obtained by dividing project's estimate by project's duration;
+* **Manual**: you need to manually insert each amount you plan to invoice.
+If you choose this mode, you can choose an **offset** amount to move back or forward in time.

+{{< img-center src="/uploads/2017/06/15/invoice-plan.png" >}}

 ## Programs

 Projects are often stages or parts of something bigger, you can use a Program to group together different projects in order to see their aggregate [economic reports]({{< relref "reports/index.md#economics" >}}).